 - Brighter light

-- Requires transformer, which means having to hide the transformer.
+- Requires transformer, which means having to hide the transformer

-- Usually easier for do it yourselfers to install.
+- Usually easier to install yourself

-- No danger when touching any point of the track below the transformer because the voltage is too low.
+- No danger when touching any point of the track below the transformer because the voltage is too low

 Components You Will Need

-- Connector - "T", "L", and straight connectors serve to connect separate tracks.
+- Connector: "T", "L", and straight connectors serve to connect separate tracks.

-- Transformer - Transformers are used for low voltage systems.
+- Transformer: Transformers are used for low voltage systems.

-- Pendant Adapter - Attaches pendant lights to tracks.
+- Pendant Adapter: Attaches pendant lights to tracks.

-- Accordion Flexible Track Joiner - These connectors let you send tracks off in directions other than straight or perpendicular.
+- Accordion Flexible Track Joiner: These connectors let you send tracks off in directions other than straight or perpendicular.